 Escape, Explore, Experience

-The Wye Marsh Wildlife Centre is located on 3,000 acres of provincially significant wetlands and federally designated forest in Tay, Ontario in the Heart of Georgian Bay.
+The Wye Marsh Wildlife Centre is located on 3,000 acres of Provincially Significant Wetlands and woodlands in Tay, Ontario in the Heart of Georgian Bay.
 Visitors of all ages and abilities are encouraged to discover raptors & reptiles in our interpretive display hall, explore our hiking, cross country ski & snowshoeing trails, experience canoeing & kayaking on a guided tour through the marsh channels, visit the observation tower, floating boardwalks, waterfowl monitoring platform, wildflower gardens, the bee house and so much more.
 We offer a variety of guided programming, both drop-in & pre-registered, from guided walks to mocassin making workshops.

 We are open 362 days of the year.
 Join us today!